 Open House Festival

-Energy infrastructure through time: King's Cross
+Energy and Sustainability through time: King's Cross

 walk/tour

 Join this walking tour to explore London's energy history and its impact on sustainability.
 Visit the King's Cross canals to see old and new infrastructure.
-Topics include London's carbon footprint, quantifying health benefits from green infrastructure, and the role of the built environment in meeting net zero targets.
+Topics include London's carbon footprint, quantifying health benefits from green infrastructure, and the role of the built environment in meeting the net zero targets.
 Discover how London’s past has shaped its sustainable future.

 Getting there